SteJ20996/AMS562_ScientificProgrammingInCpp/homeworks/hw3/README.md

 `double e_yfd = cos(pi_4)-yfd;` and
 `double e_ycd = cos(pi_4)-ycd;`.

-4. Finally, print out error made by each method.
+4. Finally, print out values and error made by each method.
 Tips for running: First run program, then enter for example `./hw3_diff 1e-3` in the same directory as hw3_diff.cpp file, the answer will be shown.